natepiano/obsidian_knife/readme.md

 On the East Coast the OS will show it as 2024-01-15 23:00 but in UTC it will be 2024-01-16 04:00.
 We don't want the date fix to update the frontmatter to 2024-01-16 so the operational_timezone ensures that it's looking at the UTC date from the OS as if it's in the East Coast to compare it to what's in the front matter - which will be 2024-01-15.

+the obsidian linter plugin can do most of what i'm doing here with dates but it doesn't have the notion of the operational timezone. it does allow you to conver to UTC but if you don't want to operate in UTC then this doesn't work

 ### useful troubleshooting info
 ok will output a list of any files that have invalid frontmatter.